 Sometimes people find they are aware of their heartbeat at other times and that the speed or rhythm of the heart is different to normal.
 This can be worrying.

 The commonest cause of palpitations is the occasional ectopic beat.
-These are variously termed as ectopics, which means that they are coming from a place they are not supposed to come from, or extrasystoles which just means that they are extra heartbeats.
-Whatever the terminology, the fact is they tend to come in either single beats or a few beats clustered together.
+These tend to come in either single beats or a few beats clustered together.
 The classical description is someone who says that they are aware that their heart skips a beat every now and again.
 It is often more prevalent when you are not doing very much because that is when your mind can be free to concentrate on these sensations.

 The reason it feels as if the heart is skipping a beat is the extra beat usually comes at an earlier time than the normal beat would be expected.
 At this point the heart would not have had enough time to fill properly and therefore the amount of blood ejected in that heartbeat is low.
 There is a compensatory pause before the next normal heartbeat and this means that the heart has had more time to fill and therefore when it beats with that normal heartbeat, it tends to be stronger and therefore it feels as if it is a really strong beat, so this is why people tend to say that their heart has missed a beat because they do not feel the extrasystole but they feel the harder normal beat after the extrasystole.
-These beats tend to come from the ventricles usually but can come from the atria.
 It is completely normal to have a few of these every day.

-It is also worth testing to make sure that there are not any other rhythm problems rather than these common extrasystoles.
-Atrial fibrillation is probably the commonest rhythm problem overall and this is associated with the heart beating irregularly irregularly.
-These episodes tend to be sustained so for longer than a few seconds and indeed must be at least 30 seconds to meet their definition.
-The heart often beats very quickly and irregularly and this is definitely worth picking up as its treatment is quite different.
+It is also worth testing to make sure that there are not any other rhythm problems.
+Atrial fibrillation is probably the commonest rhythm problem overall and this is associated with the heart beating irregularly.
+These episodes tend to be sustained over a longer period.
+It is worth picking up as its treatment is quite different.
 There are also other sustained rhythm problems which are regular such as supraventricular tachycardias or ventricular tachycardias and again these are worth picking up because the treatment is different, they can be associated with other heart disease and they can be treated with drugs and/or ablation treatment.

 So I hope that is some useful information on palpitations for you.
-If you have any further questions, please do not hesitate to get in touch so that we can make an appointment and get things sorted.
+If you have any further questions, please do not hesitate to get in touch by calling me on 01634 510 521 or emailing so that we can make an appointment and get you checked out.